 Carla Grant Retires After 33 Years

-Hungerford announced that Shareholder Carla Grant has retired from the firm effective January 1, 2019.
+Hungerford Nichols announced that Shareholder Carla Grant has retired from the firm effective January 1, 2019.
 She has been with the firm her entire career, starting as an intern in 1985.
 She became a shareholder and developed a successful Employee Benefit Plan audit practice, all while working part-time.
 While this may be more common today, it was virtually unheard of for women in the 80s and early 90s, especially in the accounting profession.
 During her time with Hungerford, Carla provided Employee Benefit Plan audit services to clients of a variety of sizes, from just one employee to tens of thousands of employees.
 She also provided consulting services in ERISA compliance, plan design and administrative issues.

 “During her time with our firm, Carla has built a reputation as a leader in the Employee Benefit Plan audit area.
 She has a keen attention to detail and unwavering commitment to her clients.
 She has been a valuable member of our leadership team and we thank her for her many years of mentoring her team and developing the culture of our firm.” – Rick Chrisman, CPA, MST, Managing Shareholder.